A Blue Clue In Medieval Teeth May Bespeak A Woman's Artistry Circa 1,000 A.D.

 However, given the small size of this religious community — only around 15 people — it's likely that this artist produced her own materials rather than making them for sale or for someone else.

-"You're going to be creating your own pigments and using your pigments," says Cyrus.
+"You're going to be creating your own pigments and using your pigments," Cyrus says.
 "This individual may, in fact, have been doing both of those activities."

 In Cyrus' view, this finding is extraordinary.